c-a-s-t-l-e/helpful-reference-docs/docs/setup_sparknlp_in_databricks.md

 # How To Set-Up SparkNLP in Databricks

-## 1. Install the necessary libraries
+## 1. Install the necessary libraries in your cluster

 Go to Compute -> Your Cluster -> Libraries -> Install new -> Add sparknlp python package and sparknlp maven coordinates

 *If you'd like to do speech-to-text, you can add the librosa python package as well.*

-## 2. Test your install in a notebook with the given code
+## 2. Test your install in a notebook with the given code and your cluster

 ```
 from sparknlp.base import Pipeline, DocumentAssembler